reef-technologies/handbook/agreements.md

 ### Example 1

-- Person A: "This solution is crap.
-I can break it in one day!"
+- Person A: “This solution is crap.
+I can break it in one day!”
-- Person B: "I don't understand.
-Could you please rephrase your concern in a more constructive way?"
+- Person B: “I don't understand.
+Could you please rephrase your concern in a more constructive way?”
-- Person A: "Sorry.
+- Person A: “Sorry.
 I am worried this design has some vulnerabilities that someone could exploit.
-How can we make sure that this does not happen?"
+How can we make sure that this does not happen?”

 ### Example 2

-- Person A: "This is obvious.
-Anybody above the age of 6 knows this!"
+- Person A: “This is obvious.
+Anybody above the age of 6 knows this!”
-- Person C: "Hey, Person B put some work into this.
-Could you rephrase your feedback in a more constructive way?"
+- Person C: “Hey, Person B put some work into this.
+Could you rephrase your feedback in a more constructive way?”
-- Person A: "Sorry.
+- Person A: “Sorry.
 My concern here is that we should write only things that are not obvious and not generic.
-Otherwise, this won't provide much value."
+Otherwise, this won't provide much value.”

 This method allows us to quickly adjust our communication and ensure feedback is always delivered constructively.